ayushjaiswal3/food-website/README.md

 ## Architecture
 The system is designed with a focus on scalability and security, using a layered architecture:
+- Frontend: Developed with React.js, using Material UI for UI components and Redux for state management.
+Handles user interactions, order placement, and real-time updates via API calls.

-- Backend: Built using Spring Boot, the backend handles all business logic, including user authentication, account management, and transaction processing.
-It exposes RESTful APIs for communication.
+- Backend: Built with Spring Boot, it manages business logic such as user authentication, role-based access (Customer & Restaurant Owner), order processing, and menu management.
+Exposes RESTful APIs for frontend communication.

+- Authentication: Implemented JWT-based authentication to ensure secure, role-restricted access for different user types.

-- Database: MySQL is used to securely store user, account, and transaction data, ensuring data integrity and efficient access.
+- Database: Utilizes MySQL to store structured data like users, orders, food items, and transactions with high reliability and consistency.

-- Docker: The application is containerized using Docker to provide consistent environments across development, testing, and production.
+- Payment Integration: Integrated with Stripe API for secure, real-time payment processing.

 ## Installation
 Follow these steps to set up the project locally: